GDHadeel/ROS-Noetic-ROS2-Foxy-on-Ubuntu-20.04/README.md

 * Ensure you have Ubuntu 20.04 installed on your machine.
 You can download it from [here](https://releases.ubuntu.com/20.04/).

-# ROS-Noetic-ROS2-Foxy-on-Ubuntu-20.04

-## Description
-This repository provides detailed guidelines for installing ROS Noetic and ROS2 Foxy on Ubuntu 20.04.
-By following these steps, you can establish a robust development environment for your robotics projects.

-### Prerequisites

-* Ensure you have Ubuntu 20.04 installed on your machine.
-You can download it from [here](https://releases.ubuntu.com/20.04/).

 ---

 ### Install ROS Noetic